oluwaseunadenuga/SpiderFoot-Reconnaissance-Lab/README.md

 ## MITRE ATT&CK Framework (https://attack.mitre.org/)
 This is a widely used tool for categorising and identifying cyber threats.
-- **Cybersecurity and Infrastructure Security Agency (CISA): https://www.cisa.gov**/**
+- **Cybersecurity and Infrastructure Security Agency (CISA): https://www.cisa.gov**
 - **US-CERT: https://www.us-cert.gov/**

 # Comprehensive Cybersecurity Assessment: APT34 (OilRig)

 ## Executive Summary
 This report provides actionable insights into APT34 (OilRig), an advanced persistent threat (APT) group linked to Iran.
-The findings outline the group's history, tactics, targets, and motivations, along with a comprehensive defense strategy.
+The findings outline the group's history, tactics, targets and motivations, along with a comprehensive defense strategy.
 The goal is to enhance the client’s security posture and mitigate risks associated with APT34 attacks.

 ## 1.0 Overview of APT34
 **History**

 APT34 has been active since at least 2014, conducting cyber-espionage campaigns that primarily target organisations in the Middle East and occasionally in other regions.
-Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives.**
+Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives.

 ## Nation/State Association
 APT34 is widely attributed to Iran, with operations aligning closely with the nation’s strategic and geopolitical goals.